-Selfie mania has reached such heights that 259 selfie deaths were recorded between 2011-17, primarily caused by falling, drowning or transport accidents, with death by animals, electrocution, fire and firearms cited as other reasons.
+Selfie mania has reached such heights that 379 selfie deaths were recorded between 2008 and 2021, primarily caused by falling, drowning, or transport accidents, with death by animals, electrocution, fire, and firearms cited as other reasons.
 And it’s thought the true number is much larger because attempting to take a selfie is not always reported as the real cause of the fatality.
+And

 The majority of “killfies”, as they are sometimes called, involve people under 30 years old, that age when we all still feel immortal.
 Over 70% of the fatalities are men, which begs the interesting question, are men bigger risk takers or are they more vain?
 And about half the tragedies are in India, which has now declared “no-selfie zones” in a number of selfie-death hotspots, in an attempt to combat the problem.

 The lure of selfies

 An iconic shot of an entire crowd turning their backs on presidential candidate, Hillary Clinton, in 2016 to take selfies of themselves with her in the background graphically captured how deeply embedded in modern life this has become.
 And the fact that she instigated this because she knows what a crowd pleaser it is shows how normal it had become.
 Selfies give a sense of self-importance.
 They create an ‘I was there, I did that’ memento.